contigen/waypoint/README.md

 1. Open `http://localhost:3000/checkout` in your browser.
 2. Click **Need Support?
 Request Live Help** to start a session.
 Note the 6-character room code.
-3. In a second window (or incognito tab), open `http://localhost:3000/support`.
+3. In a second window (or incognito tab, or a separate device), open `http://localhost:3000/support`.
 4. Enter the room code and connect.
 5. In the support console, propose a shipping address or promo code.
 6. Return to the checkout tab to observe the approval modal.
 Approve or decline the change.